blamelesshq/blameless-slo-samples/README.md

 ### Validate

-The `validate` command is used for validation `.yaml` specs before they are executed and records beeing created.
+The `validate` command is used to validate `.yaml` specs before deploying the defined SLO resources in Blameless SLO Manager.

 ```jsx
  blameless-slo validate -s <source> -f <path_to_yaml>